ksu-hmi/HealthyU/README.md

 ## HealthyU: A Digital Solution to Care Coordination
-About: : HealthyU is a digital solution created to satisfy the needs of the patient, payer, and care team in order to improve health outcomes and reduce healthcare spending.
+HealthyU is a digital solution created to satisfy the needs of the patient, payer, and care team in order to improve health outcomes and reduce healthcare spending.

+## Target End User
+Seniors/elderly (65+), multimorbidity

+## Features
+- Personalized care plans
+- 24/7 Virtual Nursing
+- Appointments Management
+- GPS monitoring
+- Electronic prescription

+## License
+This project is licensed under the terms of the MIT license